 - Air Foil.
 The same as a wing; a stabilizer, generally used to create downforce, which increases stability and tire-to-track adherence at high speeds. - Breakout.
-Used only in handicap racing, refers to a contestant running quicker than he or she "dialed" his or her vehicle (predicted how quick it would run); unless the opponent commits a more serious foul, the driver who breaks loses; if both drivers break out, then one who runs closest to his/her dial is the winner. - Burnout.
+Used only in handicap racing, refers to a contestant running quicker than he or she "dialed" his or her vehicle (predicted how quick it would run); unless the opponent commits a more serious foul, the driver who breaks loses; if both drivers break out, then one who runs closest to his/her dial is the winner.

+- Burnout.
 Spinning the rear tires in the water to heat and clean them prior to run for better traction; a burnout precedes every run. - Christmas Tree.
 Also called the Tree, it is the noticeable electronic starting device between the lanes on the starting line; it displays a calibrated-light countdown for each driver. - Clutch Can.
 The bell-shaped housing, or bellhousing, used to encase the clutch and flywheel. - Clutch Lockup.
-The progression of clutch-disc engagement controlled by an air-timer management system.
+The progression of clutch-disc engagement controlled by an air-timer management system. - Diaper.

-- Diaper.
 An absorbent blanket made from ballistic material, often Kevlar, that surrounds the oil pan to contain oil and parts in case of an engine explosion; required for Top Fuel, Funny Car, Top Alcohol Dragster, and Top Alcohol Funny Car. - Elapsed Time.
 The time it takes a vehicle to travel from the starting line to the finish line; also called e.t. - Eliminations.
 After qualifying, vehicles race two at a time, resulting in one winner from each pair; winners continue in tournament-style competition until one remains. - Foul Start.
 Indicated by a red light on the Christmas Tree when a car has left the starting line before the green light/starting signal. - Full Tree.
-Used in Competition, Super Stock, and Stock, for which a handicap starting system is used to equalize competition; the three amber bulbs on the Christmas tree flash consecutively five-tenths of a second apart, followed five-tenths later by the green starting light; a perfect reaction time on a full Tree is .500. - Gas Coupes.
+Used in Competition, Super Stock, Stock, all forms of Bracket racing for which a handicap starting system is used to equalize competition; the three amber bulbs on the Christmas tree flash consecutively five-tenths of a second apart, followed five-tenths later by the green starting light; a perfect reaction time on a full Tree is .500. - Gas Coupes.
 Also known as gassers; the basic idea was to have everything be "street legal" headlights, windshield wipers, starter motor, the engine had to be under the hood, fuel was prohibited, etc.; the aim was to perpetuate a resemblance to cars that might be driven on the street. - Funny Car.
 A car that, like the gasser or the stocker, looks like a street car but "sorta funny"; the front wheels are moved forward and the rear wheels are moved backward, and most have flip-top bodies (the rear of the body is hinged to the rear of the frame, requiring one to flip the body in order to gain access to the engine/cockpit) leading to the nickname floppers. - Interval Timers.
-Part of a secondary timing system that records elapsed times, primarily for the racers' benefit, at 60, 330, 660, and 1000 feet. - Methanol.
-Pure methyl alcohol produced by synthesis; used in Top Alcohol Dragsters and Top Alcohol Funny Cars. - NHRA.
-National Hot Rod Association; governing body which sets rules & hosts events in U.S. and Canada; founded by Wally Parks in CA, in 1951. - Nitromethane.
-Produced specifically as a fuel for drag racing, it is the result of a chemical reaction between nitric acid and propane; used in Top Fuel Dragsters and Top Fuel Funny Cars; a monopropellant that will ignite even in the absence of any other oxygen. - Pre-stage.
-To position the front wheels about seven inches behind the starting line so the small yellow lights atop the driver's side of the Christmas Tree are glowing.
+Part of a secondary timing system that records elapsed times, primarily for the racers' benefit, at 60, 330, 660, and 1000 feet.